tgrant06/GradeMaster/README.md

 1. Install the Zip-File (GradeMaster_[win-x64/win-arm64] depending on your System) from the Release Section.
 Make sure you install the newest available version.
 2. Unpack the Zip-File in the `C:\Program Files\` directory.
 3. After the installation you will see the folder containing the app.
 There you can copy the shortcut and paste it to the Desktop.
-4. You Can now launch the app from the shortcut.
+4. You can now launch the app from the shortcut.
 5. Before you launch the application make shure you trust the binary, by checking the mark in the Properties tap when right clicking the file.
 (File location: `C:\Program Files\GradeMaster\bin\win-x64\GradeMaster.DesktopClient.exe`) (or `C:\Program Files\GradeMaster\bin\win-arm64\GradeMaster.DesktopClient.exe` for arm based systems)
 6. Optional: If you like you can also copy the shortcut to the Start Menu.
 You can do this by copying the shortcut to this directory: `Win + R` then `%AppData%\Microsoft\Windows\Start Menu\Programs`.

 ### Updating Software (Windows)
 1. Make shure you delete the `C:\Program Files\GradeMaster` directory.
 (It is recommended you make a backup of your Data by copying your GradeMaster.db file located in `C:\Users\YourUser\AppData\Local\GradeMaster\Data`.
 The database should remain compatible with the newer versions of the app and no data should be lost)
-2. Then Follow the same steps from the Instalation Guide for personal use.
+2. Then follow the same steps from the Instalation Guide for personal use.
 (You do not have to copy the shortcut again.
 You can skip this step.
 Only do this step if the shortcut doesnt work anymore.)

 ### Uninstalling the App for Users (Windows)
 1. Delete the directory `C:\Program Files\GradeMaster`.